backtrace-labs/backtrace-javascript/README.md

 <td>File attachments can be added to error submissions.</td>
 </tr>
 <tr>
-<td>Default and dynamics attributes</td>
+<td>Default and dynamic attributes</td>
-<td>The SDK provides accurate information about the browser and OS of users by default, including additional attributes specific to each Javascript framework.
+<td>The SDK provides accurate information about the browser and OS by default, including additional attributes specific to each Javascript framework.

 You can also add dynamic attributes resolved every time when the library generates a report.</td>
 </tr>
 <tr>
 <td>Application Stability Metrics</td>
-<td>Backtrace SDKs have built in functionality to generate application session and user stability metrics like “Error free sessions” in the Backtrace Web Console.</td>
+<td>Backtrace SDKs have built in functionality to generate application session and stability metrics like “Error free sessions” in the Backtrace web console.</td>
 </tr>
 <tr>
 <td>(Node) Persistent crash data</td>